wx-chevalier/Python-Notes/packages/redux-pack-fsa/README.md

 You might want to add side effects (like sending analytics events or navigate to different views) based on promise results.

-`redux-pack` lets you do that through event hooks functions.
+`redux-pack-fsa` lets you do that through event hooks functions.
 These are functions attached to the `meta` attribute of the original action.
 They are called with two parameters:

 1. the matching step payload (varies based on the step, details below)
 2. the `getState` function